rachelwritingcode/cyber-aegis-python-workshop/README.md

 ## Prerequisites

 - After installing Python, run `python3 -m pip install -r requirements.txt` or `python -m pip install -r requirements.txt` to install all the package dependencies for Workshop 4.
-- Have administrative privileges on your machine to use nmap in Workshop 4.
-If you are on osx/linux you will be running a python script using sudo and if you are on a Windows machine you will be running the python file with “run as administrator”.
-  - For Windows users, Option 1 in this article explains how to run as administrator https://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-8.1/
 - Download and install nmap for your operating system: https://nmap.org/download.html
 - Download and extract [Sherlock](https://github.com/sherlock-project/sherlock), place the extracted folder in your Documents folder.